Izonsteride

 Izonsteride (developmental code name LY-320,236) is a selective inhibitor of the 5α-reductase, with dual effects on both the type I and type II isoforms of the enzyme.
 It was under development by Eli Lilly and Company and Fujisawa for the treatment of benign prostatic hyperplasia but was never marketed.
 Izonsteride may also be useful in the treatment of androgenic alopecia.

 Chemistry

 Synthesis

-The scheme used to produce a somewhat more complex 5-a-reductase inhibitor relies on a chiral auxiliary to yield the final product as a single enantiomer.
+The scheme used to produce a somewhat more complex 5α-reductase inhibitor relies on a chiral auxiliary to yield the final product as a single enantiomer.
 The first step starts with the reaction of bromotetralone with R-α-phenethylamine to afford the enamine.
 Reaction with methyl iodide adds the methyl group at what will be a steroid-like AB ring junction.